DKhan1998/Fundamental_Project/README.md

 Here we attempt to design a framework for the database by using an ERD or Entity Relationship Diagram.
 ![UML Diagram](diagram.png)

+# Project Structure

+---

+## Languages

+*   JAVA:
+    *   Build secure, robust and scalable web applications

+    *   Its both the programming language used to build responsive web-apps, and the core structure in which they are built on.

+    *   Used to format JSON queries to be presented on the website.